markhovs/proofs-of-inference/README.md

 ## Usage

 1. **Model providers** train and upload their models, then generate and upload proving/verifying keys.
-2. **Users** request a proof by staking a payment and providing a hashed input.
+2. **Users** request proofs for inputs.
 3. **Proof Backend** processes the request, generates a proof, and uploads it to decentralized storage.
-4. The **smart contract** manages payment escrow and unlocks payment to the provider upon successful verification.
+4. The **smart contract** manages rewards and does proof verification.
-5. **Frontend** allows for proof requests, historical audit, and on/off-chain verification.
+5. **Frontend** allows for proof requests, historical generated proofs and their status on-chain.

 ---

 ## Tech Stack

-- **Ethereum**: Smart contracts for escrow and proof request management.
+- **Flow EVM**: Smart contracts for proof verification and rewards.
 - **Filecoin/Akave**: Decentralized storage for models, proofs, and logs.
 - **ezkl**: Quantization and zkML circuit compilation.
 - **Frontend**: React/Next.js (assumed; adapt as appropriate for your codebase).